neuralnishan/neuralnishan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi There!It's Nishan and It's one and only my personal website and portfolio.  "
+title: "Hi There!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html

+**It's Nishan It's one and only my personal website and portfolio.**

 ---
 **Alerts for Visitors!**